A recent study found that diabetes was a risk factor in developing

 blood sugar over the previous three months, and indicates whether or

-not a patient's diabetes is under control.
+diabetes is under control.
 A person is considered to

 have diabetes once the level rises above 6.5 percent) measurement at